Loading...

 To help make your submission stand out, here are some things the Games Committee looks for when going over your submission:

 Incentives are relating to a run that viewers can “unlock” or “vote for” by donating towards.
 Exciting, funny, impressive, and plain ol’ silly incentives help raise money for our charity partners!
+You can submit incentives during run submissions, or add them once your run has been accepted up until the event (screenshots provided below to illustrate that process).
+Incentives generally do assist in making your runs more appealing to the committee.

 Target Incentives are one of the most common incentives.
 Example of targets for Frame Fatales have been an extracurricular activity during the run/after the run, showing off an impressive skill or modifying the run by increasing difficulty.